RNAS Henstridge: Post-war

-March 1952 the airfield became inactive and was placed under care and maintenance, during 1953 Air whaling (now Bristow group) used the facilities for repairs to the whaling fleet of helicopters until moving out in June 1958.
-June 1957 it was finally closed as a naval establishment, from 1958-1960 the entire site was sold off.
-On 27 June 1980 the BBC purchased the whole site and applied for planning permission to erect at the airfield a shortwave radio station consisting of 21 self-supporting towers holding aerial arrays and ancillary buildings on a 300-acre site.
+In March 1952, the airfield became inactive and was placed under care and maintenance.
+During 1953, Air Whaling (now Bristow group) used the facilities for repairs to the whaling fleet of helicopters until they moved out in June 1958.
+In June 1957, it was finally closed as a naval establishment.
+From 1958-1960 the entire site was sold off.
+On 27 June 1980, the BBC purchased the whole site and applied for planning permission to erect at the airfield a shortwave radio station consisting of 21 self-supporting towers holding aerial arrays and ancillary buildings on a 300-acre site.
 The station would transmit overseas radio services to Eastern Europe, the Soviet Union and perhaps South America.
-The application failed and the BBC sold the land during January 1987.
+The application failed, and the BBC sold the land during January 1987.

 The airfield is also the home of the Wessex Strut, a general aviation club formed in January 1977, which holds an annual fly-in and other events.
 Their first fly-in was on 17 April 1977 and attracted 107 aircraft.
-As of today the only usable runway is the north 06-24 runway, extant with the concrete dummy deck, and the underground arrestor cable machinery chambers, it is also the home to a large number of light aviation enthusiasts aircraft as well as the Yakolevs aerobatic display team, the Dorset and Somerset Air Ambulance and since September 2018 Henstridge Airfield parkrun a free 5 km run/walk/jog taking place at 9 am every Saturday morning.
+As of today, the only usable runway is the north 06-24 runway, extant with the concrete dummy deck, and the underground arrestor cable machinery chambers.
+The site is also the home to a large number of light aviation enthusiasts’ aircraft as well as the Yakolevs aerobatic display team, the Dorset and Somerset Air Ambulance and, in September 2018, Henstridge Airfield parkrun was launched, offering a free 5 km run/walk/jog taking place at 9 am every Saturday morning.
+The parkrun ceased running in September 2023.